PardoEdgar/Characterization-of-microbiota-during-different-physiological-states-in-Cornu-aspersum/README.md

 ## Acknowledgments

 I am grateful to Dr. Luz Helena Patiño for her invaluable support, lectures, and guidance throughout this research as part of my coursework.
 I also thank Universidad del Rosario for providing the resources, facilities, and equipment that made this work possible during my funded undergraduate studies.
-Special thanks go to the Centro de Investigaciones Microbiológicas y Biotecnológicas (CIMBIUR) at Universidad del Rosario for their technical support.
+Special thanks go to Centro de Investigaciones Microbiológicas y Biotecnológicas (CIMBIUR) at Universidad del Rosario for their technical support.

 ## License